lpod/lpod-docs/level1-manifest.rst

    manifest.set_entry('Pictures/xyz.jpg', type = 'image/jpeg')

+If ``set_entry()`` is called with the same path as an existing entry, the old entry is removed and replaced by the new one.

 If the entry path is a folder, i.e. if its last character is "/", then the media type is automatically set to an empty value.
 However, this rule doesn't apply to the root folder, i.e. "/", whose type should be the MIME type of the